 Hotel Granvia Hiroshima

 For a fun-filled stay in Japan, you need to rest your head at the Hotel Granvia Hiroshima.
 It’s got karaoke rooms, and a gift shop, and it’s connected to one of the train stations.
 The rooms are a little small unless you get a luxury suite.
 Keep in mind, however, that small rooms are typical in Japan.

 Dining is one of the best features that the Hotel Granvia Hiroshima has to offer guests.
 You can choose from six different restaurants that are connected to the hotel, including several highly-rated locations.
 These accommodations also have their own buffet-style restaurant.
 For a view of the city, you can grab a bite or have a drink at the Sky Restaurant and Lounge located on the top floor.

-While the Hotel Granvia Hiroshima is connected to a train station, it’s a bit of a trip to nearby sites.
+While the Hotel Granvia is connected to a train station, it’s a bit of a trip to nearby sites.
 It takes about twenty minutes by train to reach the Hiroshima Memorial Peace Park and ten minutes to get to Hiroshima Castle.

 Candeo Hotels Hiroshima Hatchobori